 [00:20:12] It's so much more activities and actions that we take internally that then we serve others or we react or act externally.

 [00:20:22] Aneta: Yeah.
 No, that makes sense.
-So I know that one of the things you said that the four attitudes help with is fostering resilience, which is something that we use this word a lot.
+So I know that one of the things you said that the four attitudes helps with is really fosters resilience, which is something that we use this word a lot.
 And I feel like over the last few years we've talked about just being more resilient.
 So, what did you mean that the attitudes actually can help foster more emotional resilience?

 [00:20:53] Aneta: Yeah.
 Oh yeah.

-[00:21:14] Something unexpected.
-Let's say somebody you love goes through something really difficult, any one of these things, or you lose your job or you get a divorce, or one of your children has something terrible happen,
+[00:21:14] Something totally unexpected.
+Let's say somebody you love goes through something really difficult, any one of these things, or you lose your job or you get a divorce or one of your children has something really terrible happen,

 [00:21:28] Aneta: Yeah.